codenamedpkt/cloud-infrastructure.on.android.using-termux.discuss-board/README.md

+# This is Termux App for ANDROID Discussing board.
+You may discuss here about Linux and Windows virtualization on Android devices via Termux App for Android.
+Heads here and discuss!

+# About the amateur system administrator

-Copyright 2022 Alice King Tai Poon, All rights reserved.
+# Copyright 2022 Mr. Poon's Studio, All rights reserved.

 Hi!
 My name's Alice King Tai Poon.
 I am an amateur system administrator which help pushing people installs the current operating system such as Windows 11 etc.